EOSIO/eos/lstests/doc/README.md

 ### Hierarchy

-While there are many arguments, the values in general come from three sources, with the latter capable of override the former:
+While there are many arguments, the values in general come from three sources, with the later items, if specified, overriding the earlier items in the list:

 1. default values
 2. in-script arguments, and